 Pack light and warm (remember domestic airline luggage limits of total of 20kg), Many times you’ll be forced to carry your luggage up & down stairs — for instance in subway stations and train stations.
 If possible, consider ultra-light 4 way roller suitcase.

 Bring deodorant — it’s not commonly used in China (a fact which you’ll quickly discover when you find yourself in a crowd!) and therefore the choices – if there are any – are quite scarce.

-All the good hotels as a matter of course supply international quality shampoos, soaps, combs, toothbrushes, toothpaste, ear buds, etc… So you don’t need to bring as much heavy toiletries.
+All the 4/5 star hotels as a matter of course supply international quality shampoos, soaps, combs, toothbrushes, toothpaste, ear buds, etc… So you don’t need to bring as much heavy toiletries.
 You also don’t need to bring a hair dryer – every hotel has them.

 Remember to bring adapter plugs and any a power converters you may need.
 Electrical system in China is 220 volts.
-You MUST bring a camera — preferably a digital with lots of memory (and a charger!), and prepare to take a ton of photos.
+You MUST bring a camera (unless you have a later model iPhone) — preferably a digital with lots of memory (and a charger!), and prepare to take a ton of photos.

 Bring Ziplock bags–various sizes to assist in packing and separation in your suitcase.